 The civic association Aliancia Stará Tržnica (Alliance Old Market Hall) emerged as a group of eleven professionals from various fields, who shared a discontent with the condition of this historical building in the center of Bratislava.
 In 2012, the Old Market Hall had been closed to the public for five years already, with the exception of occasional events.
 Together, they decided to make use of their professional knowledge and skills to create a project of revitalization of the Old Market Hall.
-The aim was to turn it into a living urban center with food markets, cultural events, and services with added value for the citizens and visitors of the city.
+The aim was to turn it into a living urban center with food markets and cultural events for the citizens and visitors of the city.

 - 2012 — the foundation of the Alliance Old Market Hall (Aliancia Stará Tržnica)

-- June/July 2013 — rental contract singing and practical take over of the building into administration
+- June/July 2013 — rental contract signing and practical take over of the building into administration

 - August 2014 — the soda water manufacture in the Old Market Hall begins to operate